-Review in each country group will begin with a short presentation by the particular Contracting Party whose report is to be reviewed.
-This Contracting Party will then respond to the substantive written questions and comments submitted to it or to the country group co-ordinator, whether by other members of that country group or by other interested Contracting Parties.
+Review in each Country Group should begin with a short presentation by the particular Contracting Party whose report is to be reviewed.
+This Contracting Party will then respond to the substantive written questions and comments submitted to it or to the Country Group co-ordinator, whether by other members of that Country Group or by other interested Contracting Parties.

 There will then be a discussion period on the report and on all the questions and comments that have been submitted.
-The members of the country group will begin discussions on each group of issues.
+The members of the Country Group will begin discussions on each group of issues.
 In the context of these discussions, other Contracting Parties which have demonstrated an interest in the issues may then discuss and seek further clarification of responses to their specific written questions and comments.

-Finally, the country group members and Chairperson will discuss and agree on the content of the report to be presented at a plenary session of the review meeting by the country group's Rapporteur.
+Finally, the Country Group members and Chairperson will discuss and agree on the content of the report to be presented at a plenary session of the Review Meeting by the Country Group's Rapporteur.